Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Whether you decide to start with a classical nylon string guitar or a steel string acoustic guitar, make sure to get it set up right.

-So many beginner, because they are understandably none the wiser, buy a guitar and never get it set up right.
+So many beginners, because they are understandably none the wiser, buy a guitar and never get it set up right.
+Of course, they don’t know what’s the best acoustic guitars for beginners.

 The problem with this is that many acoustic guitars come off the shelf with a high action (meaning that the strings are too high off the fingerboard).
 This can make learning the guitar very difficult.